1. ERSU: Excessive Recreational Screen Use

 - 1 participant shared: 'While traveling (commuting), I will take out my kindle to read instead of using phone to play game or surf social media.'
 This is a meaningful use of screens and technology.

 - 1 participant shared: I also feel like I have more control of myself and have a lesser urge to use my phone.
-I don't immediately address notifications and messages now, I guess it feels more empowering in a way
+I don't immediately address notifications and messages now, I guess it feels more empowering in a way - Since their actions show they are adopting positive screen-time habits, I shared the Humansic Living concept and informed them that,

 - Meaningful recreational screen-use can be defined as indulging in recreational screen activities with rationale, mindfulness and self-control that can have a net positive contribution to a person’s greater good and wellbeing, that are both rewarding and enjoyable in themselves.

-- When an individual takes the three needs (harmonizing / balancing) into consideration for his daily actions (an example would be meaningful screen-use), it can be understand as he is living a Humansic Life.
+- When an individual takes the three needs (harmonizing / balancing) into consideration for his daily actions (an example would be meaningful screen-use), it can be understand as he is living a Humansic Life. - All participants showed interest to continue adopting this Humansic lifestyle and they shared:

 - It is important to maintain our social interaction with people and reducing our screen-time usage